rspamd/rspamd/rmilter/configuration.md

 	+ Default: `true`
 - `spam_header`: add specified header if action is add_header and spamd_soft_fail os turned on
 	+ Default: `X-Spam`
-- `rspamd_metric`: rspamd metric that would define whether we reject message as spam or not (quoted string)
+- `rspamd_metric`: Rspamd metric that would define whether we reject message as spam or not (quoted string)
 	+ Default: `default`
 - `whitelist`: list of ips or nets that should be not checked with spamd
 	+ Default: `empty`